The cause of precocious puberty is often unknown, but it may be caused by structural abnormalities or tumors in the brain.

 There are three types of precocious puberty:

-The causes and symptoms differ among the three types.
+The causes and symptoms differ between the three types.

 This type of precocious puberty is more common overall and is 5 to 10 times more frequent in girls.